Rodenstock Photo Optics: Photographic lenses

 In the 1920s, Heinrich Kühn and Franz Staeble designed the two-element Anachromat Kühn soft-focus lens, which was licensed by Rodenstock and marketed as the Tiefenbildner-Imagon from 1928.
 The Imagon remained in the lineup for decades.

 Rodenstock was one of the primary brands supplying lenses for the Kodak Retina line of fixed- and interchangeable-lens 35 mm cameras after World War II, alongside Schneider Kreuznach and Kodak.
 At about the same time in the mid- to late-1950s, Rodenstock was supplying lenses to Carl Braun Camera-Werk (for the Colorette Super II and Paxette Reflex) and Iloca (for the Electric).
 Rodenstock offered retrofocus/inverted telephoto wide-angle lenses (Eurygon, Eurynar, and Heligaron), Tessar-type normal lenses (Ysarex), and Sonnar-type telephoto lenses (Rotelar).

-By 1963, Rodenstock had returned to supplying the large format professional photography market, offering Ysarex (Tessar-type, four-element/three-group [4e/3g]) and Heligon (high-speed) normal lenses, Grandagon (Biogon-type, eight-element/four-group [8e/4g]) wide-angle lenses, Rotelar telephoto lenses, Imagon [2e/1g] soft-focus lenses, and Apo-Ronar [symmetric 4e/4g] process/macro lenses, optimized for 1:1 reproduction.
+By 1963, Rodenstock had returned to supplying the large format professional photography market, offering Ysarex (Tessar-type, four-element/three-group [4e/3g]) and Heligon (double Gauss high-speed) normal lenses, Grandagon (Biogon-type, eight-element/four-group [8e/4g]) wide-angle lenses, Rotelar telephoto lenses, Imagon [2e/1g] soft-focus lenses, and Apo-Ronar [symmetric 4e/4g] process/macro lenses, optimized for 1:1 reproduction.
 In addition, Rodenstock was producing Omegaron lenses for enlargers.
-The Ysarex and Heligon were consolidated into the Sironar line, a symmetric [6e/4g] Double-Gauss lens design, and the Rotelar had been dropped by the 1970s.
+The Ysarex and Heligon were consolidated into the Sironar line, a symmetric [6e/4g] double-Gauss design, and the Rotelar had been dropped by the 1970s.
 The Geronar line [3e/3g] was introduced as a lower-priced alternative to the Sironar in the late 1970s or early 1980s.

 The Sironar line was reformulated and updated with newer low-dispersion glass chemistry to improve resolution and add compatibility with digital camera backs and at Photokina 2010, Rodenstock unveiled their Digaron line of lenses, designed to cover the smaller sensors in digital backs.